epiphyt/embed-privacy/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed a bug where the page markup could be changed unexpectedly
+* Fixed a warning if an embed provider has no regular expressions
+* Improved migrations of embed provider meta data to make sure they have been added to the database

 = 1.2.0 =
 * Added support for managing embeds (add/remove/edit/disable)
 * Added support for caching plugins by adding a JavaScript detection for always active embed providers